JeremyOrr4/music-categorizer/README.md

 ## Debug

+# Error is about service account when you start Airflow up

 If you have already installed Airflow, you may need to run this to remove the service account:

 ```bash
 kubectl delete serviceaccount airflow-worker -n airflow
 ```

+# Error with cannot delete pvc

 Sometimes the PVC is weird.
 Delete all pods that use the PVC (if there even are any).